State of the Great Lakes 2025

 Outline of Lake Michigan in blue watercolour

-Lake Michigan's habitats support a diverse array of plant and animal species and its waters continue to provide opportunities for swimming and recreational use.
-However, invasive species and other stressors continue to affect both water quality and the lake’s food web – Lake Michigan is assessed as Fair and Unchanging.
+Lake Michigan’s habitats support a diverse array of plant and animal species and its waters provide opportunities for swimming and recreational use.
+However, invasive species and other stressors affect water quality and the lake’s food web – Lake Michigan is assessed as Fair and Unchanging.

 See the Lake Michigan assessment